-Her head tilted slightly as she looked at him, her otherwordly eyes sparkling as she did.
+Her head tilted slightly as she eyed him.
 "It would be a shame for you to spend a month here only to leave sad.
 I know that's not why you came.
 This is… what?
-At least your third time at the inn in the last six months.
+At least your third time here in the last year.
 You've never come for this long, and you've never looked so alone."

 "Yes.
 I agree I haven't been my usual self.
 Although, we never really talked the last few times I visited.
-Well, I guess we slowly got to talking after a few times but we've never really sat down like…" He motioned around the table.
-"Like this.
-Never had a conversation.
-Or even much more than a chat."
+I guess we slowly got to talking after a few times but we've never really sat down like…" He motioned around the table.
+"Like this."

 "I can't complain.
 I am completely employed and they give me all the housing I'll ever need.
 Aren't there a lot of people that would wish for that?"

 "You think so?
 I don't know.
 One of the reasons I come here is because I need a break from the monotony.
 Normally a stay here gets my creative juices flowing but this time though, I don't know.
 I couldn't tell you what is wrong."
 He chuckled.
 "Really, I couldn't tell you.
-But I do find it amazing that you can be happy here."
+I just find it amazing you're happy spending so much time here."

-"Happy might be the wrong word, but I'm content.
-I'm content because I get to make other people happy, Arthur.
+"Well I get to make people happy Arthur.
 That satisfies me.
 That's why it's so unsatisfying seeing you over here by yourself.
 I have to admit, I have a special… attachment to you.
-I really haven't felt like that about any other guest, but we've never had one stay here as often as you have."
+I guess that's not strange since you come by so often."